yujhe/sync-gphotos/README.md

 You can modify the arguments in `sync.sh` if you need to customize the syncing job.

+**Note:** The syncing job will add album name to the keyword of photo file since symlink in Synology Photos is not working.
+(Need to install [ExifTool](https://exiftool.org/))

 You can add the syncing job to scheduler to keep syncing with Google Photos.

 ```sh
 # myphoto/